jelmer/xandikos/docs/source/getting-started.rst

 outside of a container.

 It is recommended that you run it behind a reverse proxy, since Xandikos by itself does provide authentication support.
-See `reverse-proxy` for details.
+See :ref:`reverse-proxy` for details.

 Running from systemd
 --------------------